 In June 2009, a report from Measuring Stability and Security in Iraq to the congress, states (on page vii) that, "To institutionalize its sovereignty and stability, the GOI (Government of Iraq) must build its legitimacy through the provision of basic services and improved security for the Iraqi people, as well as the continued resolution of political, ethnic, and sectarian divisions".
 Also, (on page viii), the same report mentions that, "However, in spite of the continued progress, these gains remain uneven throughout the country, and additional progress is required to produce sustainable stability.
-Iraq remains fragile, primarily because the underlying sources of instability have yet to be resolved, and the security progress in some areas remains reversible 26".
+Iraq remains fragile, primarily because the underlying sources of instability have yet to be resolved, and the security progress in some areas remains reversible26".

-In Jane's Sentinel, update of October 7 2008: "The new pattern of crime in Iraq has seen the emergence of a broadening criminal class.
-In addition to released criminals and former security personnel, high unemployment and inflation combine to create an ideal environment for corruption and the dangerous recourse to employment by criminal groups 27.".
+In the October report from the Institute of War and Peace ,Jane Sentinel stated "The new pattern of crime in Iraq has seen the emergence of a broadening criminal class.
+In addition to released criminals and former security personnel, high unemployment and inflation combine to create an ideal environment for corruption and the dangerous recourse to employment by criminal groups27".

 The Home Office - UK Border Agency report, released on July 10 2009, Country of Origin Information Report IRAQ (on page 60 / 9.05 referring to the USSD report for 2008), it is mentioned that, "During the year kidnappings and disappearances remained a severe problem; many individuals disappeared and incidents of child kidnapping increased in the latter half of the year......Police believed that the great majority of cases were not reported".
-The author also mentions that "kidnappings were often conducted for ransom, and that religious minorities and politicians were often the target of kidnappings....few kidnappings by members of the security forces staff were reported28".
+The author also mentions that "kidnappings were often conducted for ransom, and that religious minorities and politicians were often the target of kidnappings....few kidnappings by members of the security forces staff were reported.28".